When someone is injured at work, they have two questions: Do I qualify for workers’ compensation? And, what benefits can I expect to receive?

 You’ll find answers to many other questions about filing for and receiving workers’ compensation benefits on our frequently asked questions page.
 There is also a list of frequently asked SSDI questions.

 The best idea, however, is to take advantage of our free initial consultation, which allows us to review the unique aspects of your case.
-Call 518-449-2245 or email us to schedule a meeting with a lawyer.
+Call 518-449-2245 or request a free consultation below.

 Workers’ compensation and SSD/SSI cases are taken on a contingency fee basis.
 If we accept your case, there is no fee unless we recover benefits for you.